 Microstrip structures, formed by metal traces printed on a dielectric substrate above a reference plane, are frequently the object of electromagnetic modeling.
 In this paper, hybrid FEM/MoM formulations employing conventional Whitney elements and newly developed linear-tangent/linear-normal (LT/LN) tangential vector finite elements (TVFEs) are applied to the analysis of microstrip structures with thin traces.
 This paper shows that the variation of the electric field below the trace is a significant issue to be addressed in microstrip structure modeling.
 Different mesh methods are investigated and the advantages of the LT/LN TVFEs are discussed.

-H. Wang et al., "Application of Higher-Order FEM Elements to the Analysis of Microstrip Structures," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2002, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+H. Wang et al., "Application of Higher-Order FEM Elements to the Analysis of Microstrip Structures," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2002, Minneapolis, MN), vol. 2, pp. 1015 - 1019, Institute of Electrical and Electronics Engineers (IEEE), Aug 2002.

 Electrical and Computer Engineering